 Conclusion

-Have you attended a hybrid event in the past two years?
+Have you attended a hybrid event?
 What was your experience like?